 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "goal," "design," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these identifying words.
 The forward-looking statements in this Annual Report are only predictions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
-These forward-looking statements speak only as of the date of this Annual Report and are subject to a number of risks, uncertainties and assumptions described under the sections in this Annual Report entitled "Risk factors" and "Management's discussion and analysis of financial condition and results of operations.
+These forward-looking statements speak only as of the date of this Annual Report and are subject to a number of risks, uncertainties and assumptions described under the sections in this Annual Report entitled "Risk factors" and "Management's discussion and analysis of financial condition and results of operations" and elsewhere in this Annual Report.
 These forward-looking statements are subject to numerous risks, including, without limitation, the following:

-- our status as a development-stage company and our expectation to incur losses in the future; - our future capital needs and our need to raise additional funds; - our limited operating history; - the lengthy and expensive clinical development process with its uncertain outcome and potential for clinical failure or delay; - the decision by any applicable regulatory authority whether to clear our product candidates for clinical development and, ultimately, whether to approve them for marketing and sale; - our ability to anticipate and prevent adverse events caused by our product candidates; - our ability to identify, in-license, acquire, discover or develop additional product candidates; - our ability to have our product candidates manufactured; - the market acceptance of our product candidates; - our ability to timely and successfully develop and commercialize our existing and future product candidates, if approved; - physician awareness and adoption of our product candidates;
+- · our status as a development-stage company and our expectation to incur losses in the future; - · our future capital needs and our need to raise additional funds; - our limited operating history; - the lengthy and expensive clinical development process with its uncertain outcome and potential for clinical failure or delay; - the decision by any applicable regulatory authority whether to clear our product candidates for clinical development and, ultimately, whether to approve them for marketing and sale; - · our ability to anticipate and prevent adverse events caused by our product candidates; - · our ability to have our product candidates manufactured; - · the market acceptance of our product candidates; - our ability to timely and successfully develop and commercialize our existing and future product candidates, if approved; - physician awareness and adoption of our product candidates; - · the size of the market for our product candidates;

-- the size of the market for our product candidates; - our ability to meet the quality expectations of physicians or patients; - our ability to improve our product candidates; - the decision of third-party payors not to cover our product candidates or to require extensive or independently performed clinical trials prior to covering or maintaining coverage of our product candidates; - our ability to successfully manage our growth; - our ability to avoid product liability claims and maintain adequate product liability insurance; - our ability to obtain regulatory exclusivity; - our ability to obtain, maintain, protect and enforce our intellectual property rights related to our product candidates; - federal, state and foreign regulatory requirements applicable to our product candidates; and - ownership concentration of our executive officers and certain members of senior management may prevent our shareholders from influencing significant corporate decisions.
+- · our ability to meet the quality expectations of physicians or patients; - · our ability to improve our product candidates; - the decision of third-party payors not to cover our product candidates or to require extensive or independently performed clinical trials prior to covering or maintaining coverage of our product candidates; - · our ability to successfully manage our growth; - · our ability to avoid product liability claims and maintain adequate product liability insurance; - · our ability to obtain regulatory exclusivity; - our ability to obtain, maintain, protect and enforce our intellectual property rights related to our product candidates; - · federal, state and foreign regulatory requirements applicable to our product candidates; - ownership concentration of our executive officers and certain members of senior management may prevent our shareholders from influencing significant corporate decisions; - · our ability to attract and retain skilled personnel; - · our ability to execute on our strategy; and - · our ability to identify, in-license, acquire, discover or develop additional product candidates.